 Apache Kafka integrates diverse data sources enabling companies to understand customer behavior.
 Apache Kafka is the engine behind internet companies like Twitter or Airbnb.
 By integrating diverse kinds of data such as likes, page clicks, searches, orders, shopping carts, and inventory, Apache Kafka feeds this data into predictive analytic engines that can analyze customer behavior.

 We saw a 40x growth in demand for Apache Kafka courses on Udemy last year, making it the 4th hot tech skill for 2018.
 Apache Kafka-related questions on Google Search and tech forums like StackOverflow and Github have also skyrocketed in recent years—signaling a trending hot topic.
-See popular course on Udemy: The Apache Kafka Series: From Beginner to Intermediate.
+See popular course on Udemy: The Apache Kafka Series: Apache Kafka for Beginners.

 GraphQL is a data query language developed internally by Facebook in 2012 to improve mobile app performance.
 Almost every application pulls data from a remote data source such as a server.
 As mobile apps become more complex and data-rich, GraphQL optimizes mobile performance by redesigning data-fetching or how data is retrieved from servers to update mobile apps and webviews.